rtmigo/pyrel/README.md

 <details>
 <summary>If you prefer GIT submodules.</summary><br/>

-Git submodule will kinda add the scripts to the repository.
-But in many cases you will find files of the module are missing.
+Submodule will kinda add the scripts to the repository.
+But in many cases you will find files of the submodule are missing.

 Create `/abc/pythonproject/scripts/pyrel`: